 Dataset Warehouse Views

-For each Dataset, Sigma will create up to two views:
+For any dataset, Sigma can create up to two views:

 - If a parameter is used in your dataset, the warehouse view will only reflect the parameter’s default value.

-- If a SQL dataset uses non-qualified SQL (where the SQL paths are not explicitly defined), Sigma the view will show an error warehouse view for that Dataset or any Datasets that reference it.
+- If a SQL dataset uses non-qualified SQL (where the SQL paths are not explicitly defined), the view will show an error for that dataset and any dataset that references it.